justyntemme/digital-cv/README.md

 - Built CI\CD pipelines to deploy Golang-based microservices in a cloud kubernetes environment hosted on GCP.
 - Utilized prometheus monitoring to detect downtime and errors.
+- Review software design proposals to ensure API's were secure and safe from attacks like IDORS
 - Built dashboards in Grafana to better understand usage and traffic load.
 - Secured application development environment using RBAC to promote release candidates from a pre-prod environment to production.
-- Reviewed code and mentored developers to ensure security was a primary concern.
 - Created terraform scripts to ensure rapid redeployment of production environment in case of a GCP outage in a specific region.
 - Architect cloud solutions and built out kubernetes environments.